 The Company recognizes compensation costs for all stock-based compensation awards made to employees based upon the awards' grant-date fair value.
-The Company estimates the fair value of stock-based compensation awards granted using a discounted cash flow model to determine the fair value of the awards.
+The Company estimates the fair value of stock-based compensation awards granted using the grant date fair value of the awards.
 Stock-based compensation expense is recognized evenly over the vesting period.
 The Company accounts for forfeitures as they occur.
 Determining the fair value of the stock-based compensation awards at the grant date requires judgment, including estimating the expected life of the stock awards and the volatility of the underlying market-based and projected future cash flow assumptions.
-Any changes to those estimates that the Company's results of operations.
+Any changes to those estimates that the Company makes from time to time may have a significant impact on the stock-based compensation expense recorded and could materially impact the Company's results of operations.